 One perk of putting your dog on a vegan diet is that pre-existing skin conditions may suddenly clear up.
 That’s because it turns out that many dogs have low-grade allergies to beef and chicken products.
 These allergies often cause hair loss or inflamed skin, and switching these animals to vegan food can cause a dramatic reversal to these conditions.
 If the switch to a vegan diet does not clear up these skin problems, or if skin problems suddenly appear on the new diet, check to see whether the ingredients contain soy—many dogs are also allergic to soy products.

-The switch to a vegan diet can allow your dog to be eating a cleaner and healthier diet than is possible even through purchasing premium conventional dog foods.
-And, as we’ve seen, the effort involved to put your dog on a vegan diet can be trivial—and, best of all, the cost of vegan dog kibble is comparable to premium conventional brands.
+The switch to a vegan diet can allow your dog to enjoy a far cleaner and healthier diet.
+After all, even supposedly premium conventional dog foods can contain gruesome ingredients.
+And, as we’ve seen, the effort involved to put some dogs on a vegan diet can be trivial.
+Best of all, the cost of vegan dog kibble is comparable to premium conventional brands.

 - “Vegetarian versus Meat-Based Diets for Companion Animals,” by Andrew Knight & Madelaine Leitsberger.